top of page

 Adding to the concerns described above, backup contracts are infrequently written, even less often close, and require complicated language.
 They are easily misunderstood (or simply written poorly), and have the potential (even if unintentionally) to create responsibilities and legal exposure for one or both sides of the transaction.
 Even if perfectly crafted, backup contracts rely on complex deadline and applicability tables which can be confusing for everyone.

-WHAT BACKUP OFFERS ARE NOT: An iron clad guarantee of a specific outcome or ultimate purchase price, especially for the seller.
-While, at least in theory, a backup offer can provide some nominal advantages in the right circumstances, they can also come with equal or greater risks, locking each party into a course of action before potentially important facts have had time to develop.
+IN SUMMARY — While in theory a backup offer can provide some nominal advantages in the right circumstances, they can also come with equal or greater risk, locking both parties into a course of action before potentially important facts have even had time to develop.

-IN SUMMARY — At the end of the day, any contract is simply an agreement between two parties.
+At the end of the day, a contract is simply an agreement between two parties.
 For any contract to be successful it takes effective communication, mutual performance, and good faith on both sides.
-In my experience, motivation, good faith, and cooperation are the magic ingredients for good deals to come together -- and stay together.
-With those factors in place, a contract can be written, accepted, and even revised at any time.
+In my experience, those are the magic ingredients for good deals to come together — and stay together ... and with those factors in place a contract can be written, accepted, and revised at any time.
+Kinda cool really. :)

 My advice?
-Patience and thoughtfulness almost always pay off, especially in such important matters like this.
-Slow down, act carefully, communicate clearly, and make informed decisions with the aid of trusted real estate professionals.
-Also, obtain legal review by a licensed attorney specializing in Colorado real estate matters before writing or accepting a back-up offer.
+Patience and thoughtfulness almost always pay off, especially in important matters like this.
+Slow down, act carefully, communicate clearly, act in good faith always, and make informed decisions with the aid of trusted real estate professionals.
+(Also, obtain legal review by a licensed attorney specializing in Colorado real estate matters before writing or accepting a back-up offer!)
 Real estate needs, Colorado?
 Call me, I'm here to help! 💁♀️

 Michelle Schwinghammer is a REALTOR®, Certified Negotiation Expert® and Pricing Strategy Advisor® who helps people move forward in Colorado.
 She currently serves as the West District Director for the Denver Metro Association of REALTORS and is a recognized expert